 1 In-line wrist 4 Rotating column

 2 Arm 5 Electrical installations

 3 Link arm 6 Base frame

-In-line wrist
+In-line wrist A5, A6

-The robot is fitted with a 3-axis in-line wrist.
-The in-line wrist consists of axes 4, 5 and 6.
-For attaching end effectors (tools), the in-line wrist has a mounting flange.
+The robot is fitted with a 2-axis in-line wrist.
+The in-line wrist consists of axes 5 and 6 and is rigidly connected to the arm.